Teksta versija

 5.5. fever;

-5.6. skin lesions (including a burn, wound, furuncle) with an inflammation or abscess;
+5.6. skin lesions (including a burn, wound, furuncle) with an inflammation or purulence;

 5.7. festered excretions from the eyes, ears, nose.